Stereotype: Role in sports

 Female athletes encounter various pressures and stereotypes, which have significant psychological consequences.
 These stereotypes give rise to challenges in athletes' lives, including diminished self-esteem, leading to more profound psychological impacts.

 Female athletes have made considerable strides in overcoming obstacles.
 They have transitioned from being unable to compete competitively due to biological misconceptions to having equal opportunities as male athletes, thanks to Title IX.
 Today, there is greater societal acceptance of female athletes.
 However, the intersection of being a female athlete adds additional pressures.
 Not only are they expected to excel in competition, but they are also required to conform to societal expectations of femininity.
 Furthermore, female athletes often face scrutiny and criticism regarding their appearance compared to non-athletic women.

 Young athletes, in particular, confront an intensified amount of pressure, leading some to quit sports because it is no longer enjoyable and the implications of being a young female athlete become overwhelming.
 They are unfairly labeled as gay or delicate and subjected to derogatory comments such as "like a girl."
 Additionally, they grapple with body image concerns that can give rise to severe health issues.
 Even specific sports contribute to the scrutiny female athletes face, with criticism directed at the uniforms required for competition.

 The proliferation of stereotypes in women's sports has resulted in a decline in female participation.
-These social stigmas, including being labeled as gay or delicate, and the expectation to play in a manner deemed "like a girl," have contributed to body image issues, eating disorders, and depression among numerous female athletes.
+These social stigmas, including being labeled as gay or delicate and the expectation to play in a manner deemed "like a girl," have contributed to body image issues, eating disorders, and depression among numerous female athletes.

-A 2024 study suggested that sports journalists are sometimes aware of stereotypes, but will downplay their role in perpetuating them, and ignore their prevalence in coverage of college sports.
+A 2024 study suggested that sports journalists are sometimes aware of stereotypes but will downplay their role in perpetuating them and ignore their prevalence in coverage of college sports.
+Research done by Vandereyken and Lee (2025) highlights how sports media will constantly engage in offering women athletes considerably less than the males while simultaneously shaping the publics perception of viewing female athletes as subordinate.
+The study describes how unrelenting the social pressure has become for female athletes to align themselves with traditional norms of what femininity is; This in turn leads to objectification of their achievements.
+Although, with causes such as the #MeToo movement, many individuals have begun fostering a shift towards positive representation.